 The wireless data center uses wireless data links to replace/complement the traditional cable connections, which brings various advantages e.g. high flexibility, low maintenance cost and favorable cooling environment.
 The high data rate requirement makes the THz technology a competitive candidate because of its high available bandwidth up to 50 GHz.

 This document provides a realistic THz wireless channel model in a typical wireless data center scenario.
-The results presented here are based on [x9] and are submitted to ISWCS 2015 (currently under review).
+The results presented here are based on [x9] and [x10].

-As shown in Figure 7, the scenario consists of several server chassis, 4 walls and a roof (the 2 front walls and the ceiling are set invisible to illustrate the chassis).
+As shown in Figure 7, the scenario consists of many server chassis (we assume the standard 1U rackmount chassis in this document), 4 walls and a roof (the 2 front walls and the ceiling are set invisible to illustrate the chassis).
+The stack height is assumed to be 1.8 m whereas the distance between 2 chassis in the x direction is 0 and in the y direction is 0.5 m.
 The transmitter (Tx) and the receiver (Rx) are marked as blue circles.
+A ray tracing simulator is applied to generate the THz channel model.
+Details of this ray tracing simulator is available in [x11].
+In our scenario, the material parameters of the wall and ceiling are taken from [x11] whereas the chassis is assumed to be a perfect conductor.
+The floor is believed to absorb the signal.
 Using the ray tracing simulator calibrated for the frequency 300 GHz, the propagation channel can be obtained.
 In figure 1, the propagation paths are illustrated as blue lines.

 Figure 7: The data center scenario